Brass Bauhaus Table Lamp

 Manufacturer: To be appraised.
 No brand marks or whatsoever are present.
 Except for the switch, it has the initials WN pressed on it.

-This desk or table lamp has all the looks of a Bauhaus or Art Deco mushroom lamp from the 1920s – 1930s, but in all probability it was made a bit later.
+This brass Bauhaus table lamp or desk lamp has all the looks of a Bauhaus or Art Deco mushroom lamp from the 1920s – 1930s, but in all probability it was made a bit later.

 Josef Hurka started to work for NAPAKO after the World War II.
 First of all as an electrician then later as a designer of lamps.
 All though he designed most of his lights for NAPAKO, his most famous lamps were produced by Drupol, another company from the Czech Republic.

-On the bottom of this lamp is a hand written in Dutch label glued.
-It says: “eigendom M. Lauwers”, property M. Lauwers.
-It was the owner of this lamp.
-In all probability this lamp was used on the desk of M. Lauwers were he or she worked for years.
+On the bottom of this lamp is a hand written label glued.
+It says in Dutch: “eigendom M. Lauwers”, property M. Lauwers.
+He or she was the owner of this lamp.
+In all probability this lamp was used on the desk of M. Lauwers were he/she worked for years.
 This lamp was acquired in the Dutch speaking part of Belgium, Flanders.
 Lauwers is a Flemish name.